 In What Zone Does Catmint Grow Best?

-Catmint grows well in USDA plant hardiness zones 3 through 9, but exactly where you live will impact the variety you choose.
-The popular 'Blue Wonder' (Nepeta x racemosa 'Blue Wonder') catmint variety is hardy in zones 5 through 9 but may not survive the winter in colder zones.
-If you live in a colder area like zone 3, opt for a more cold-hardy variety that grows well there, such as Persian catmint (Nepeta mussinii).
+Catmint grows well in USDA plant hardiness zones 3 through 8, but exactly where you live will impact the variety you choose.
+The popular 'Blue Wonder' (Nepeta racemosa 'Blue Wonder') catmint cultivar is hardy in zones 3 through 8 but may not survive the winter in colder zones.
+If you live in a colder area like zone 3, opt for a more cold-hardy cultiva that grows well there.

-If you are not sure what catmint variety will grow well in your area, visit your local garden center.
-They will know which varieties will grow in your area and should sell them.
-If you are purchasing plants online, read the description carefully and make sure you choose a variety that will grow well where you live.
+If you are not sure what type of catmint will grow well in your area, visit your local garden center or cooperative extension service.
+They will know which types will grow in your area and garden centers likely will sell only those types.
+If you are purchasing plants online, read the description carefully and make sure you choose a type that will grow well where you live.

 When Should You Plant Catmint?

 Catmint isn't all that particular about planting times.
 You can plant it any time in the spring after the last frost or at any time during the summer or early fall.
 If you can, it is best to plant catmint in the spring or summer.
 This gives the plant time to establish itself before winter dormancy sets in.
 You are more likely to lose catmint plants that are put in the ground too close to winter.

 Soil, Sunlight and Water Recommendations for Catmint

 Catmint thrives in full sun but will tolerate some afternoon shade, especially in very warm areas.
 During the first season, keep the soil around your catmint plants consistently moist but never soggy.
 Once established, catmint tolerates drought well, and you probably won't need to water it.
 Catmint won't tolerate soggy feet, however, so avoid planting catmint in areas where you have drainage issues unless you fix them.